Chapter 3

 The first bite forces to shape the craniofacial area are produced by squeezing the mandible against the tongue or nipple resting between the gum pads.
 In response, the TMJs begin to form between the condyles and the temporal bones where opposing periosteal envelopes rubbing against each other produce secondary cartilage on the surfaces of the bones and a fibrocartilaginous pressure-bearing disc from the tendon of the lateral pterygoid muscle, the pressure-bearing articular surfaces of the TMJs become avascular, the TMJ disks acquire a thin central zone surrounded by peripheral wedges, and the upper portions of the TMJs develop bony slopes (articular eminences).

-When the teeth arrive, the bite table replaces the tongue as the platform against which the mandible is squeezed for bracing and the jaw closing muscles replace the facial muscles as the source of stabilization for the mandible during swallowing.
+When the teeth arrive, a bite table replaces the tongue as the platform against which the mandible is squeezed, and the jaw closing muscles replace the facial muscles as the source of stabilization for the mandible during swallowing.
 Freeing the facial muscles from their crude infantile suckling and swallowing functions allows them to take on the more delicate and complicated functions of speech and facial expression.
 The consistency of the food is at least partly responsible for the change in neuromuscular control.
 Older children given a bottle revert to infantile suckling, swallowing, and respiratory rhythms.

-As the jaw muscles develop, biting forces shape the TMJs.
+Bite forces shape the TMJs.
 The glenoid fossae of the TMJs deepen, the bony slopes at the front of the TMJs begin to develop their characteristic S-shaped profiles, and the cheekbones (zygomatic processes) thicken and begin to bow outward.
 By the time the primary dentition is complete, the TMJs are well established and the bony slopes of the TMJs have gained more than half of their adult form.
-Subsequently, as long as there are still enough teeth to form a bite platform, the structural components of the jawbones keep growing in response to the complex gradient of craniofacial strains produced by biting forces.

-Bite forces also align the teeth.
-The eruption pathways that the teeth follow into the mouth cannot be controlled very precisely by genetics, so their final pathways as they enter the mouth need to be refined by functional forces, including the light steady soft tissue pressures directed inward from the lips and cheeks and outward from the tongue.
-Those forces define a trough, called a neutral zone, into which the teeth tend to drift.
+Bite forces also shape the bite table.
+The consistency of mandibular bracing stops the eruption of all the teeth along the same plane, and the consistency of the functional mandibular range of motion prevents any teeth from supererupting into a position that limits the mandibular range of motion.
+At the same time, the steady soft tissue pressures directed inward from the lips and cheeks and outward from the tongue position the teeth bucco-lingually by creating a trough, called a neutral zone, into which the teeth drift at the end of their eruption pathways, which need that guidance, because they cannot be controlled very precisely by genetics.
 Because of the importance of these functional forces in aligning the teeth, dental arch dimensions show very low heretability compared with most other craniofacial dimensions.86-88

-To ensure that the teeth line up in a manner that does not restrict the mandibular range of motion, initial chewing patterns in children include wide lateral thrusts on opening, (as seen below right).
-After the bite table is established, the wide lateral opening thrusts disappear, and the chewing pattern reverses to become the normal adult chewing pattern, with the lower jawbone opening near the midline and closing from a more lateral position for power-crushing (as seen below left).
+To ensure that the teeth line up in a manner that does not restrict the mandibular range of motion before it is wide and strong enough prevent excessive eruption from impinging on a healthy mandibular range of motion, initial chewing patterns in very young children include wide lateral thrusts on opening, (as seen below right).
+The lateral opening thrusts ensures that, even if a young child is not yet chewing foods tough enough to produce lateral thrusts in power-crushing, the teeth do not super-erupt.
+After early childhood, the wide lateral opening thrusts disappear, and the chewing pattern normalizes, with the mandible opening near the midline and closing medially from a more laterally displaced position for power-crushing (as seen below left).

 NEUROCRANIAL EXPANSION

-The cranial vault and orbits grow early in life in response to expansion of the enclosed neural mass, and their growth is only slightly affected by bite forces.
-The cranial vault is a tabular structure of membrane bones that forms a continuous shell enclosing the expanding brain, and the tabs get pushed apart by expansion of the brain inside them.
-As a result, they drift away from the center of the cranium.
-Lateral and frontal serial X-ray tracings of a growing head look like a slow motion picture of an explosion, as seen on the right side of the illustration below.
-Between the individual cranial bones, "fill in" growth at the fibrous sutures occurs in sufficient amount to accommodate the expansion.
+The cranial vault and orbits grow early in life in response to expansion of the enclosed neural mass.
+The cranial vault is a tabular structure of membrane bones that forms a continuous shell enclosing the expanding brain, and the tabs drift away from the center of the cranium as they get pushed apart by expansion of the brain.
+Serial X-ray tracings of a growing head look like a slow motion picture of an explosion, as seen below.
+Between the tabs, "fill in" growth at the fibrous sutures occurs in whatever amounts are needed to accommodate the expansion.
 Even when the cranial contents expand much more quickly than normal in hydrocephaly, the sutures are still able to produce enough bone to maintain a continuous shell around the grossly enlarged cranium.

 Similarly, the orbits also grow to perfectly enclose the expanding mass inside them.
 Removal of the eyeball during growth results in deficiencies in the anterior and lateral growth of the midface.

-While the expansion of the cranium and the orbits is motivated by enlargement of the enclosed neural contents, the final shape they acquire is at least partly determined by externally imposed forces.84 85 Some pre-industrial human tribes successfully altered head shapes by binding their infants' heads, apparently without impairing brain development.
+While the expansion of the cranium and the orbits is motivated by enlargement of the enclosed neural contents, the final shape they acquire is also slightly affected by externally imposed forces.84 85 Some pre-industrial human tribes altered head shapes in infancy, apparently without impairing brain development.
 Limiting cranial growth in one direction causes it to expand in other directions, like pushing on a lump of clay.
-For example, compression of the cranium vertically by strong jaw closing muscles favors growth horizontally.
-As a result, pre-industrial humans with relatively strong overall musculature had crania that were relatively short and wide (brachycephalic), while pre-industrial humans with relatively weak overall musculature developed crania and faces that were relatively tall and narrow (dolichocephalic).
+Compression of the cranium vertically, as from bite forces, favors growth horizontally.
+In our pre-industrial ancestors, people with stronger muscles had crania that were relatively short and wide (brachycephalic), and people with weaker muscles had crania that were relatively tall and narrow (dolichocephalic).

 CRANIAL BASE ELONGATION